 “Understanding as Explanatory Knowledge: The Case of Bjorken Scaling” in Studies in History and Philosophy of Science Part A (2013), w/ Kareem Khalifa [link]

-• A paper defending the idea of a distinctly political normativity (revise and resubmit)
+• A paper defending the idea of a distinctly political normativity (minor revisions)

 A paper on the authority of political normativity